Wind-WindKids/winding/samples/sophieandwind/ice.md

 The screen lit: two eGulls soaring over a California sky,
 the sun bright and warm.

 She stared at it for a moment.
-Then, without thinking too hard,
-tapped Unblock and typed:
+Then, without thinking too hard, tapped Unblock and typed:

 *Hi, Wind.*

+@background:
+Morning light, watercolor softness, a window with clear morning light, no people on the image.
+A cell phone with a message app open, text input field showing "Hi, Wind."

 --